eraybasar/pesdk-docs/_guides/android/v4/concepts/rendering.md

 ---
 layout: guides/content
 title: &title Rendering # title as shown in the menu and
+description: Learn how to leverage the powerful rendering engine of the PhotoEditor SDK for Android and how to wire it with your own custom UI or no UI at all.
 menuitem: *title
 order: 0
 platform: android